Daniel E. Koshland built a reputation for practical, bold, and even risky philanthropy to improve the quality of life for Bay Area residents.

 - To increase understanding among different types of people within neighborhoods, and to promote the concept that nurturing these differences is a crucial element in solving neighborhood problems

-Our model for neighborhood change and leadership development focuses on best practices and lessons learned over our twenty-nine years of work in the Bay Area.
+Our model for neighborhood change and leadership development focuses on best practices and lessons learned since the Bay Area program launched in 1982.
 Read more about our Koshland Model.

 Koshland Neighborhoods and Fellows

-We partner and build up the leadership of Bay Area grassroots risk-takers – social innovators who take on the most stubborn neighborhood problems and who work collaboratively to overcome them.
-Read more.
+We partner with and build up the leadership of Bay Area grassroots risk-takers – social innovators who take on the most stubborn neighborhood problems and who work collaboratively to overcome them.
+Click the links below for more information on the neighborhoods and the brilliant leaders working in them.